-The oracle separation in the previous section suggests that we need to use the structure of QMA-hard problems in order to resolve the $\UQMA$ vs $\QMA$ question.
+The oracle separations in the previous section suggest that we need to use the structure of $\QMA$ problems if we want to have a chance to design a unique verifier.
 In this section, we describe a $\UQMA$ verification protocol for local Hamiltonians that are sufficiently chaotic in the sense of the eigenstate thermalization hypothesis (ETH) -- an influential hypothesis in quantum statistical mechanics.
 We start by describing a computational variant of ETH.
 We then describe the protocol and analyze its performance under this assumption.
 Finally we discuss implications of the $\UQMA$ vs $\QMA$ question to the thermalization properties of $\QMA$-hard Hamiltonians.